Leica APO Summicron-SL Initial Thoughts….

 I understand why Leica is pitching the SL in the direction of optical brilliance (although in previous Leica SL articles I have expressed my opinion on the limitations of doing so with a 24MP body).
 I have no doubt the new APO designated SL lenses will be amazing in every aspect of their optical performance, but those who’ve bought into the SL system are not being given any lightweight options at all.

 Now we come on to price.
-In the UK, at a typical retailer, the Leica 50mm f1.4 Summilux SL ASPH is £3,670.
-The APO-Summicron SL 75mm f2 ASPH is £3,750 and the APO-Summicron SL 75mm f2 ASPH £4,100.
-These are eye watering prices and even if we assume the Leica 50mm f2 APO Smmicron SL is a cheaper (say, £3,000), that is an absolutely astonishing price for admission into the land of Leica prime lenses.
-Based on the prices discussed thus far, it would be fair to assume that a future 35mm f1.4 Summilux-SL will be well north of £4,000, as would a 75/85/90mm f1.4 lens.
+In the UK, the the APO-Summicron SL 75mm f2 ASPH is even more expensive than the Leica 50mm f1.4 Summilux SL ASPH.
+The APO-Summicron SL 75mm f2 ASPH is even more expensive still (think Leica S lens prices).
+This is an absolutely eye watering price for admission into the land of medium speed Leica prime lenses.
+It it would be fair to assume that a future 35mm f1.4 Summilux-SL will be more expensive than any of the lenses mentioned, as would a 75/85/90mm f1.4.
 Such lenses would also be very large and heavy, yet at present they’re still being paired up with a 24MP sensor.
 These lenses may make a lot more sense when the SL contains a 48MP sensor, but for now they seem like substantial overkill.
-The wait for a future 48MP SL may also be a long one, because the pixel count of the SL is invariably going to be determined by what Leica puts in the larger Leica S.
+The wait for a future 48MP SL may also be a long one, because the pixel count of the SL is invariably going to be determined by what Leica puts in the larger Leica S. I’m not saying anyone should want 48MP at all.
+I still think 24MP is the sweet spot for most people, in which case the lenses don’t need to be so large and expensive….

 These Leica APO Summicrons SL lenses ensure that SL users still can’t really escape from Fujifilm GFX/DSR f1.4 Pro lens territory when it comes to kit bulk and weight.
 With Summilux SL lenses the SL users is in a weight category of their own, with price to match.
 In fact, you could buy a GFX outfit and a pro DSLR outfit (with D850/5DIV) for roughly the same price as a SL kit with same focal lengths.
 While some might criticise me for even suggesting that two systems are an alternative to one, it should be pointed out that such a duo would have vastly larger performance envelope than the Leica SL does.
 Additionally, it seems Leica’s own marketing segregation is designed to have ‘the average Leica user’ operate two systems in tandem (SL and M or TL), by denying SL users any compact and light lens options.